karaoke-dev/karaoke/README.md

 Some features are still under heavy development, but existing features should work fine.

 And notice that this project not have much [demo](https://github.com/karaoke-dev/sample-beatmap) can try, and most of them are written in Japanese.
-So recommand looking this project around for seeing new feature instead of actually using it.
+So recommend looking this project around for seeing new feature instead of actually using it.

 If you run into any problems, you can shoot us an email (support@karaoke.dev) or send me a message on [discord](https://discord.gg/ga2xZXk).
 I will typically reply faster on discord.